gvhconnect/go4wd-init_2/content/_index.md

           In this day and age, your digital face has to be resonate across multiple channels.
       - title: Branding
-        icon: ti-vector
+        icon: ti-key
         content: >-
-          Coherent and effective branding drives internal culture and commitment as well as external engagement.
+          Coherent and effective branding drives internal commitment as well as external engagement.
       - title: Sponsorship Marketing
-        icon: ti-android
+        icon: ti-vector
         content: >-
-          A digital agency isn't here to replace your internal team, we're here to partner.
+          Successful sponsorship is built around alignment of audience, values, and vision that can transcend the banal.
       - title: Cloud dB & AI services
-        icon: ti-pencil-alt
+        icon: ti-cloud
         content: >-
-          A digital agency isn't here to replace your internal team, we're here to partner.
+          The Cloud is the transformational milestone of this generation of business opening up new horizons.
   - _bookshop_name: cta
     background_image: /images/bg/home-3+.png
     preheading: Our Services